Information FOMO: The unhealthy fear of missing out on information. A method for removing misleading data for healthier models: Results

 \section{Results}

-\textbf{The approach eliminates deep double descent in both mean-square error (MSE) and log-PDF error, GP and DNN surrogate models, and low and high dimensional problems, without the need for test or validation data.}
+We show that the FOMO approach improves error convergence in both mean-square error (MSE) and log-PDF error and eliminates model instabilities for GP and DNN surrogate models in both low and high dimensional problems, without the need for test or validation data.